 - Formulas used in computed columns and aggregations in the existing report or report element are maintained in Excel format.
-When exporting a BIRT report created in Actuate BIRT Designer Professional that contains expressions that use EasyScript, you can also export live formulas for the expressions to Excel. - Regular charts and Flash charts are exported to Excel as editable Excel charts. - Exported images are displayed in Excel. - Cross tabs are exported to pivot tables in Excel.
+When exporting a BIRT report created in Actuate BIRT Designer Professional that contains expressions that use EasyScript, you can also export live formulas for the expressions to Excel. - Regular BIRT charts with a single series are exported to Excel as editable Excel charts. - Exported images are displayed in Excel. - Cross tabs are exported to pivot tables in Excel.